Hyperbolic models of transitive topologically Anosov flows in dimension three: Preliminaries.

 If $f:\Sigma\to\Sigma$ is a pseudo-Anosov homeomorphism, then the system of transverse foliations equipped with transverse measures defines a \emph{translation atlas} $\mathcal{A}_\Delta$ in the complement of the set of singularities $\Delta$ (see e.g. \cite{FLP}).
 Choose some smooth atlas $\mathcal{A}$ on $\Sigma$ such that the inclusion map $(\Sigma\backslash\Delta,\mathcal{A}_\Delta)\hookrightarrow(\Sigma,\mathcal{A})$ induces a diffeomorphism onto its image.
 From now on we consider $\mathcal{A}$ as a fixed smooth structure on $\Sigma$.

 Directly from the construction we can see that the restriction $f:\Sigma\backslash\Delta\to\Sigma\backslash\Delta$ is a smooth diffeomorphism, and that it is not differentiable on the singular points $x\in\Delta$.
-In \cite{gerber-katok}, proposition at page 177, it is showed that \emph{$f$ cannot be $C^0$-conjugated to a diffeomorphism $g:\Sigma\to\Sigma$, via a homemorphism that is a $C^1$-diffeomorphism except at the sigularities of $f$}.
-This result says that singularities of the smooth atlas $\mathcal{A}_\Delta$ are essential for the dynamic of $f$, in the sense that it cannot be extended onto a globally defined $C^1$-atlas, in such a way that $f$ turns into a diffeomorphism.
+In \cite{gerber-katok}, Proposition at page 177, it is showed that \emph{$f$ cannot be $C^0$-conjugated to a diffeomorphism $g:\Sigma\to\Sigma$, via a homemorphism that is a $C^1$-diffeomorphism except at the singularities of $f$}.
+This result says that singularities of the smooth atlas $\mathcal{A}_\Delta$ are essential for the dynamics of $f$, in the sense that it cannot be extended onto a globally defined $C^1$-atlas, in such a way that $f$ turns into a diffeomorphism.
 The principal result in \cite{gerber-katok} gives a smooth atlas $\mathcal{B}$ on $\Sigma$ such that, in the coordinates of this atlas, $f$ is a smooth diffeomorphism.
 Nevertheless, the atlas $\mathcal{B}$ is nowhere compatible with $\mathcal{A}_\Delta$.

-\begin{rem} The principal result in the present work, theorem \textbf{A}, is a similar question to that treated by Gerber and Katok in the referred work, but translated into the context of topological Anosov flows.
-It should be noted that our procedure for constructing hyperbolic models of topological Anosov flows follows the same general strategy of that in \cite{gerber-katok}.\footnote{In our context, the role of the translation atlas with singularities will be played by what we call an \emph{almost-Anosov atlas} in section \ref{section_almost-Anosov}.
-By the way, we have not been able to obtain an analogous $C^1$ non-extension result as that in \cite{gerber-katok}.} \end{rem}
+\begin{rem} Question \ref{question:top-Anosov=Anosov} is similar to the question treated by Gerber and Katok in the referred work, but translated into the context of topologically Anosov flows.
+It should be noted that our procedure for constructing hyperbolic models of topologically Anosov flows follows the same general strategy of that in \cite{gerber-katok} as we explain in Section \ref{section_hyperbolic_models}.
+In our context, the role of the translation atlas with singularities is played by what we call an \emph{almost Anosov atlas} in Section \ref{section_almost-Anosov}.
+However, we have not been able to obtain an analogous $C^1$ non-extension result as that in \cite{gerber-katok}, see Remark \ref{non-extension_Bonatti}. \end{rem}